-As of June 30, 2010, we had \$1,093,935 in cash and had a working capital deficit of \$4,510,334, as compared with \$833,584 in cash and a working capital deficit of \$4,985,518 as of December 31, 2009.
-However, substantially all of our cash balances represent funds provided to us by the Investors for the operations of the Tizimin farms owned by Asideros 1 and Asideros 2 and, therefore, are not available to us for our working capital or other purposes, and are not available to us to reduce our legacy indebtedness.
-Since our inception, we have financed our operations primarily through private sales of equity and debt financing.
+As of September 30, 2010, we had \$1,086,324 in cash or cash equivalents and had a working capital deficit of \$4,871,982, as compared with \$833,584 in cash and a working capital deficit of \$4,985,518 as of December 31, 2009.
+However, substantially all of our cash balances represent funds provided to us by the investors for the operations of the Tizimin farms owned by Asideros 1 and Asideros 2 and, therefore, are not available to us for our working capital or other purposes, and are not available to us to reduce our legacy indebtedness.
 In order to fund our short-term working capital needs, we will have to obtain additional funding from the sale of additional securities or from an increase in operating revenues.
-Outstanding indebtedness at June 30, 2010 totaled \$9,242,193.
+Outstanding indebtedness at September 30, 2010 totaled \$9,739,535.
 The existence of the foregoing working capital deficit and liabilities is expected to negatively impact our ability to obtain future equity or debt financing and the terms on which such additional financing, if available, can be obtained.